teach-afp/www/input/lecture6.md

                      Nothing -> fail ("Segmentation fault: "++show p++" is not bound") Just v  -> return v ```

-   *Updating a reference*: it implies to change a value in the store.
+   *Updating a reference*: change a value in the store.

     ```haskell
     (=:) :: MonadState Store m => Ptr -> Value -> m Value